Holidays, events and festivities in Malaga

 - The celebration of Halloween in Malaga is gaining more followers every year, although with slight “Mediterranean variations" of the original model.
 The locals of Malaga are inherently predisposed to have fun and the most terrifying night of the year on the Costa del Sol takes on a carnival-colored touch; in recent years has become established the so-called "Zombie Walk" with a large number of undead taking the downtown streets in a march starting at the Plaza de la Constitution; fun is guaranteed!

-- The last friday of November until the 6th in January you will be able to visit one of the most brighting lighting in Europe, Christmas lights in Malaga in 2017 is a must if you are in the city during Christmas this year.
+- Until the 6th in January you will be able to visit one of the most brighting lighting in Europe, Christmas lights in Malaga in 2017 is a must if you are in the city during Christmas this year, turning on of the lighting will be the 24th in November.

 Christmas in Malaga: The capital of the Costa del Sol is outstanding each year from early December for its spectacular Christmas decorations and lighting in the main streets and squares.
 Throughout this month there are numerous activities such as cribs, ice skating rink and concerts inviting for a walk through the bustling streets of the city.
 In December there are many days with a splendid sun which raises the thermometer considerably during the day and we can see both people walking around with scarves or short sleeves and some even dare sunbathing on the beaches of the city.